-Fruitas Holdings, Inc. ("FHI") serves as the holding company of food and beverage community store and kiosk operators with over 29 active brands across its portfolio.
-As of December 31, 2023, it has established more than 817 stores across the Philippines.
+Fruitas Holdings, Inc. ("FHI") serves as the holding company of food and beverage community store and kiosk operators with over 30 active brands across its portfolio.
+As of December 31, 2024, it has established more than 848 stores across the Philippines.
 The Group serves Philippine consumers daily with fresh fruit shakes and juices, lemonade, coolers, milk tea, desserts, meat-filled pastries, soya-based products, baked goods, and lechon (roasted pig), among other products.

 FHI traces its roots from Lush Enterprises Corporation ("LEC"), which was incorporated by Mr. Lester Yu in 2000.
 LEC opened its first "Fruitas Fresh from Babot's Farm" store in 2002 at SM Manila.
-Fast forward to current year, FHI has more than 817 stores across the Philippines generally located in prime commercial establishments and institutions.
-Since its establishment, FHI, its Subsidiaries, and other indirect subsidiaries Green Empire International Limited, Oceanic Limited (the "Group") and Lingnam Food Inc., has expanded its brand portfolio to include Buko Loco, Buko ni Fruitas, Juice Avenue, Johnn Lemon, Black Pearl, Tea Rex, De Original Jamaican Pattie Shop and Juice Bar, The Mango Farm, Babot's Farm, Soy & Bean, Balai Pandesal, Sabroso Lechon, Ling Nam Fried Siopao and Ling Nam since 1950 to name a few.
+Fast forward to current year, FHI has more than 848 stores across the Philippines generally located in prime commercial establishments and institutions.
+Since its establishment, FHI, its Subsidiaries, and other indirect subsidiaries Green Empire International Limited, Oceanic Limited (the "Group") Lingnam Food Inc., and Bigboks Enterprises Inc. has expanded its brand portfolio to include Buko Loco, Buko ni Fruitas, Juice Avenue, Johnn Lemon, Black Pearl, Tea Rex, De Original Jamaican Pattie Shop and Juice Bar, The Mango Farm, Babot's Farm, Soy & Bean, Balai Pandesal, Sabroso Lechon, Ling Nam Fried Siopao and Ling Nam since 1950, Mang Bok's, Big Boks Chik n' Dips, to name a few.
 The Group continues to make its mark in the industry through the growth of its store network, expansion through acquisitions, and development of new business concepts and formats.
-In addition, FHI through one of its subsidiaries, Fruitasgroup Incorporated ("FGI"), operates 2 foodparks which are both situated in Quezon City, Philippines.